Baha-Rojbi/Meta-Front-End-Developer-Professional-Certificate/README.md

 # Meta-Front-End-Developer-Professional-Certificate
-Meta Front-End Developer Professional Certificate: This is my journey to enhancing my coding skills, understanding data structures algorithms and how things work to becoming a better software engineer (Starting by web developement)
+Meta Front-End Developer Professional Certificate: Embark on a journey through my coding evolution as I delve into the realm of data structures, algorithms, and the intricate workings of software engineering, all while beginning with the world of web development.
+This repository documents my dedicated pursuit of refining coding skills and embracing a profound comprehension of the software landscape, encapsulated by the pursuit of the Meta Front-End Developer Professional Certificate.